Prosecution rests in Trump hush money trial, after former fixer Cohen is grilled

 - Oops!Something went wrong.Please try again later.

 Former President Donald Trump appears in court during his trial for allegedly covering up hush money payments at Manhattan Criminal Court on May 20, 2024, in New York City.
 Trump faces 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-(Pool photo by Steven Hirsch/Getty Images)
+Photo by Steven Hirsch-Pool/Getty Images.

 NEW YORK — New York state prosecutors rested their case against Donald Trump Monday after four days of testimony from their key witness, Trump’s former fixer Michael Cohen, who says the former president was well aware of a hush money cover-up.
 The defense paints Cohen as a liar.